levlafayette/SpartanAdvanced/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 3: Special Characters
 * Examples:
-`echo 'The "Sedimentary" and the "Igenuous" argue about metamorphism'`
+`echo 'The "Sedimentary" and the "Igneous" argue about metamorphism'`
 `echo "There are $(ls | wc -l) files in $(pwd)"`
 -- *Slide End* --